 Late Cancellation Policy

 Our session time is important to me.
 I reserve that time for you and plan my schedule around it.
-If I don’t have a convenient time slot available, some people choose to be on a waiting list.
-The policy for existing clients is a required 24 hours notice prior to a cancellation or half the regular fee is charged for the session.
+If I don’t have a convenient time slot available, you can ask to be put on my waiting list.
+The policy is a required 24 hours notice prior to a cancellation or half the regular fee is charged for the session.
 I occasionally waive this for unforeseen emergencies such as extreme weather or a sudden onset illness.
 I will also waive the fee if I am able to fill that time by scheduling someone on my waiting list.
 If I have an emergency, I will contact you as soon as possible to reschedule.
 For new clients, I also require 24 hours notice of cancellation or there is a charge for the missed session before a new one can be set.

 Ready to Begin?